-Apart from viscose, modal and lyocell are the two other types of rayon.
+Apart from viscose, modal fiber and lyocell are the two other types of rayon.

 Now, you might wonder what the difference is between rayon and viscose.
 But viscose is a type of rayon.
 All the rayon fibers are manufactured from wood pulp.
 However, there is a difference in the process.

 Modal and viscose are manufactured similarly.
 Only the former is stretched while spinning.
-So, the fibers are longer and finer.
+So, the fibers are longer and more delicate.
 Lyocell has a different manufacturing process.
 Unlike the other two, it gets treated with an organic compound.
 Therefore, it is eco-friendly.

 |Feel||Soft and silky||Smooth and soft|

 |Breathability||Super breathable and allows air to pass||Less breathable than viscose-rayon|

 |Price||Cheaper alternative to silk||Way more expensive than viscose-rayon|

 |Cleaning||Best when hand washed; avoid machine washing||Dry cleaning is the best option|